Summer is whale watching season for landlubbers around Orkney. You don't even need to have sea legs for great viewing.

 Visit Orkney during the summer months, from May through September and your chances of spotting a killer whale, minke whale or long-finned pilot whale in the waters around this island group are excellent.

-Experts report that 90 per cent of the orca sightings around the United Kingdom are in the waters off Orkney and Shetland.
+Experts report that 90 percent of the orca sightings around the United Kingdom are in the waters off Orkney and Shetland.
 Small pods of the black and white "killer whales" (actually related to dolphins) are regularly spotted.
 And in 2015 a giant pod of 150 orcas was sighted east of Orkney.
 That was an unusually large pod, but smaller groups of orcas are regularly spotted from shore.
+Orca Watch Scotland reported that 2019 was a particularly bumper year for spotting orca and other whales from the John O'Groats ferry that travels through prime orca territory.
+Passengers on the ferry also spotted minke whales and long-finned pilot whales along the route, south of South Ronaldsay.
 In May 2018, locals watched from the shore as a group of Orcas cavorted in Scapa Flow.
 And later the same year, in August, pods of up to five animals at a time were seen around Orkney.

 Orcadians have been chasing whales for years